-Yuan \etal \cite{Yuan2018IterativeTN} share a similar observation on realistic point cloud classification to handle with partial and unaligned point clouds, which designs an iterative transformation network (ITN) to align partial point clouds before they are fed into a classification module.
-The ITN \cite{Yuan2018IterativeTN} in principle searches the $SO(3)$ space for a set of optimal centers in pose space that makes partial shape after transformation easier to classify, and therefore its transformation module is directly supervised by its final classification goal.
-The weakly supervised pose transformation in ITN can be less effective in coping with visually similar partial point clouds from different classes due to the lack of their specific distribution on the object surface.
-In contrast, our method focuses on localizing partial shape on the whole surface, which can be clearly defined in a category-level canonical space.
-As a result, supervised regressing on object pose is treated as a proxy task to specify the locations of shape primitives, whose aligned shape can be readily obtained via rigid pose transformation.
-Experiments in Sec. \ref{SecExps} verify the superior performance of our method to the ITN.
+Yuan \etal \cite{Yuan2018IterativeTN} share a similar observation to handle with partial and unaligned point clouds, but their weakly-supervised learning nature of spatial transformation can hardly guarantee canonical pose transformation (more details investigated in Sec. \ref{SecAlternativeSolution} and inferior performance to our PAPNet reported in Table \ref{tab:evaluation}).